Emergent Causality and the Foundation of Consciousness: Awareness

+We have described how an intervention $a$ is represented as distinct from that which it forces, $c$.
+Induction will form models representing this distinction in tasks for which this aids completion.
+Now we go a step further.
 Earlier we discussed $i = a - c$ as the identity of the party undertaking an intervention $a$.
 We might define a weaker identity as $k \subset i$, which is subset of any number of different interventions undertaken by a particular party.
 The $do$ operator assumes the party undertaking interventions is given, and so we might think of $k$ above as meaning ``me''.
 However, there is no reason to restrict emergent representations of intervention only to one's self.
 For example there may exist Harvey, who also intervenes to force $c$.
 It follows we may have $v$ such that $c \subset v$, and $v$ represents our observation of Harvey's intervention.

 If $k \subseteq a - c$ can represent our identity as party undertaking interventions, it follows that $j \subseteq v - c$ may represent Harvey's.
-Both identities are to some extent context specific (an intervention undertaken elsewhere may produce something other than $j$ for Harvey, or may be a subset of $j$), but these emergent identities nevertheless exist as a measurable quantity independent of the interventions with which they are associated.
+Both identities are to some extent context specific (another intervention may produce something other than $j$, or a subset of $j$, for Harvey), but these emergent identities still exist as a measurable quantity independent of the interventions with which they're associated.

 \begin{definition}[identity] If $a$ is an intervention to force $c$, then $k \subseteq a - c$ may function as an identity undertaking the intervention if $k \neq \emptyset$. \end{definition} One's own identity is used to distinguish interventions from passive experiences to facilitate accurate inductive inference in an interactive setting.
 It follows from \textbf{(prem.
-1)} and \textbf{(prem.
-2)} that every object that has an impact upon one's ability to complete tasks must \textit{also} have an identity\footnote{Assuming interventions are distinguishable.}, because failing to account for the interventions of these objects would result in worse performance.
+1)} that every object that has an impact upon one's ability to complete tasks must \textit{also} have an identity\footnote{Assuming interventions are distinguishable.}, because failing to account for the interventions of these objects would result in worse performance.